On the efficiency of Stochastic Quasi-Newton Methods for Deep Learning: Empirical study

 \subsubsection{Influence of the batch size}

-In this subsection we analyze the effect of the batch size in the performance of the two considered sQN methods while keeping fixed the limited memory parameter $l= 20$.
+We analyze the effect of the batch size on the performance of the two sQN methods while keeping fixed the limited memory parameter $l= 20$.
 We have considered different values of the batch size ($bs$) in $\{100,500,1000,5000\}$ or, equivalently, overlap size ($os$) in $\{50,250,500, 2500\}$ for all the problems and all the considered DNNs.
-The results of these experiments have been reported in \autoref{FigB} (see also Figures 8--19 in the Supplementary Material).
+The results of these experiments have been reported in \autoref{FigB} (see also Figures 8--19 in \autoref{app.ExFig}).
 The general conclusion is that when training the networks for a fixed number of epochs, the achieved accuracy decreases when the batch size increases.
-This is due to the reduction in the number of parameter updates.
-We have summarized in \autoref{overview} the relative superiority of one of the two stochastic QN algorithms over the other for all problems.
-This table indicates that sL-SR1-TR performs better than sL-BFGS-TR for training networks without BN layers while both QN updates exhibit comparable performances when used for training networks with BN layers.
-More detailed comments for each DNN are given below.
+This is due to the reduction in iterations, and thus the number of parameter updates.
+We have summarized in \autoref{overview} the relative superiority of one of the two algorithms over the other for all problems; "Both" refers to similar behavior.